-LAWYERING PROGRAM FACULTY, New York University School of Law, Academic Year 2013-2014.
+LAWYERING PROGRAM FACULTY, New York University School of Law, Academic Year 2018-2019.
 Seeking several full-time, non-tenure-track Acting Assistant Professors to teach a two-semester course.
+The position offers an excellent opportunity to work with students in a cutting-edge simulation-based curriculum.
 Lawyering introduces first-year law students to legal analysis, fact development, legal research, legal writing, oral advocacy, and client counseling in litigation and transactional settings.
-The position offers an excellent opportunity to work with students in a cutting-edge simulation-based curriculum.
-The Lawyering Program provides significant support for faculty scholarship and preparation for entering the law teaching market; most Lawyering professors move into tenure-track teaching and other positions in academia.
-Qualifications include a J.D. degree, excellent academic record, bar admission, significant practice experience (generally three years or two years plus a clerkship), and demonstrated ability in the capacities the course is designed to develop.
-Starting salary is $60,000.
-The appointment is for one year (June 1, 2013 - May 31, 2014) with the possibility of two subsequent one-year renewals.
+The Lawyering Program provides support for faculty scholarship and preparation for entering the law teaching market as well as opportunities for reflection on practice.
+Most Lawyering professors transition into tenure-track clinical or doctrinal teaching positions.
+Some choose to transition into new areas in the legal profession or other positions in academia.
+Qualifications include a JD degree, excellent academic record, bar admission, significant practice experience (generally three years or two years plus a clerkship), and demonstrated ability in the capacities the course is designed to develop.
+Starting salary is $66,000.
+The appointment is for one year (June 1, 2018-May 31, 2019) with the likelihood of two subsequent one-year renewals.
 All applications must include resume, law school transcript (an unofficial copy is fine), one writing sample, three references (letters are preferred, but names and current e-mail and/or telephone contact information are acceptable), and cover letter.
-Electronic submissions are preferred.
-Incomplete applications will not be considered.
-Applications will be accepted until all positions are filled; however, candidates are strongly encouraged to apply before October 1, 2012 to: